-The average rate for a 30-year fixed-rate refinance tapered off, but the average rate on a 15-year fixed advanced.
-Meanwhile, the average rate on 10-year fixed refis cruised higher.
+The nationwide average for a 30-year fixed-rate refinance tapered off, but the average rate on a 15-year fixed saw an increase.
+The average rate on 10-year fixed refis, meanwhile, cruised higher.

 30-year fixed refinance

-The average 30-year fixed-refinance rate is 4.41 percent, down 14 basis points since the same time last week.
-A month ago, the average rate on a 30-year fixed refinance was higher, at 4.59 percent.
+The average 30-year fixed-refinance rate is 4.59 percent, down 8 basis points over the last seven days.
+A month ago, the average rate on a 30-year fixed refinance was higher, at 4.77 percent.

 15-year fixed refinance

-Monthly payments on a 15-year fixed refinance at that rate will cost around $725 per $100,000 borrowed.
-Yes, that payment is much bigger than it would be on a 30-year mortgage, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more quickly.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $733 per $100,000 borrowed.
+That may put more pressure on your monthly budget than a 30-year mortgage would, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much more quickly.

 10-year fixed refinance

-The average rate for a 10-year fixed-refinance loan is 3.67 percent, up 1 basis point over the last week.
+The average rate for a 10-year fixed-refinance loan is 3.96 percent, up 6 basis points over the last week.

 Where rates are headed